Bala-G-Venkatesan/Netflix_clone/README.md

 8. **Build Docker Image and Push:**
    - Builds the Docker image with necessary configurations and pushes it to Docker Hub.
+   - _Note: The Docker stage has a commented line related to API key.
+Uncomment and replace `<yourapikey>` with your actual API key when needed.Ensure to follow best practices for handling sensitive information and credentials._

 9. **Image Scan Using Trivy:**
    - Performs a Trivy scan on the Docker image to identify vulnerabilities.